10 Reasons Why Gerbera Daisy is Dying and How to Revive It

 How to fix it

-Inspect the bottom of the pot for roots growing through the drainage hole and repot the plant into a pot one size larger than the current one.
-Make sure that the pot has a drainage hole to avoid getting soggy soil.
+Inspect the bottom of the pot for roots growing through the drainage hole, repot the plant into a pot one size larger.
+Use a pot with a drainage hole to avoid getting soggy soil.

-Ensure to repot your Gerbera Daisy at the beginning of the growing season when it is becomes extremely root-bound.
+Thereafter, repot your Gerbera Daisy at the beginning of the growing season when you sport roots beginning to grow through the drainage hole.
 Check out these self watering planters on Amazon.

 Gerbera Daisy, Barbeton Daisy, Gerbera jamesonii

-Overfeeding your Gerbera Daisy will cause fertilizer burn leading to death of the roots.
-When the roots die, they cannot take up the water and nutrients needed for photosynthesis, therefore the plant begins to die due to lack of food.
+Underfeeding will result in nutrients deficiency causing the plant to begin to die back from the shoots.
+Overfeeding will cause fertilizer burn leading to death of the roots.
+This means they cannot take up the water and nutrients needed for photosynthesis, therefore the plant begins to die due to lack of food.

 How to fix it

-Feed your Gerbera Daisy every 3-4 weeks during the growing season with a water-soluble fertilizer that contains micro-nutrients like Iron, Zinc and Magnesium which are needed for the healthy growth of the plant.
+Feed your Gerbera Daisy every 3-4 weeks in the growing season with a water-soluble fertilizer that contains micro-nutrients like Iron, Zinc and Magnesium which are needed for the healthy growth of the plant.

-Withhold feeding in the cold season as growth is minimal and feeding at this time can lead to fertilizer burn and eventual death of the plant.
-Learn how to feed houseplants.
+Withhold feeding in the cold season to prevent fertilizer burn as growth is minimal at this time.

-Gerbera Daisy is prone to aphids, scale insects, spidermites, fungus gnats and caterpillars.
+Gerbera Daisy is prone to aphids, scale insects, spidermites, fungus gnats and caterpillars which are prevalent in dry conditions.
 These sap-sucking insects may cause the plant to become dehydrated and stunted and may begin to die.

 How to fix it

-To reduce pest infestations, elevate humidity especially if the temperatures are too high.
-You may also grow the plant in a well-lit bathroom and other humid conditions in the home.
+To reduce pest infestations, increase humidity by use of a cool mist humidifier, setting the pot on a wet pebble tray or growing the plant in a well-lit bathroom, kitchen and other humid areas in the home.

-In addition, keep the plant well pruned by removal of the dead, yellow, and diseased foliage as well as spent blooms to minimize the hiding places for these pests.
+Keep the plant well pruned by removal of the dead, yellow, and diseased foliage as well as spent blooms to reduce the hiding places for these pests.

-Where the pest infestation is heavy, isolate the affected plant to prevent spread to the other plants and treat it appropriately with appropriate products.
-Some quality products that you may use to get rid of these pests are insecticidal soap and neem oil among others.
-Ensure to follow the manufacturer's instructions.
+Where the pest infestation is heavy, isolate the affected plant to prevent spread to the other plants and treat it with an insecticidal soap or a neem oil.
+Ensure to follow the manufacturers' instructions.

 Gerbera Daisy is prone to root-rot disease which is prevalent in soggy soil.
 The disease is characterized by yellowing, wilting and leaf drop which is rapidly followed by browning and plant death.